Mfaizl/jsongrapher-pyasd/README.md

 pip install JSONGrapherRC
 </pre>

-Alternatively, you can download the directory directly.
-It is easiest to then follow the [example file](https://github.com/AdityaSavara/JSONGrapherRC/blob/main/exampleUsageJSONRecordCreator.py) to learn.<br>
+Alternatively, you can download the directory directly.<br> It is easiest to then follow the [example file](https://github.com/AdityaSavara/JSONGrapherRC/blob/main/exampleUsageJSONRecordCreator.py) to learn.<br>